Because this itinerary is dependent on a number of appointments and special arrangements, the order and even the content of the tour may vary.

 The controversial Holocaust Memorial by Peter Eisenmann is nearby.
 Visit the Jewish Museum, Daniel Libeskind’s jagged, lacerated, powerfully emotive extension to a Baroque palace.
 Potsdamer Platz, before the war a nodal point in the city centre but subsequently virtually open wasteland.
 Now it is at the centre of a 50-acre development and a conspectus of international contemporary architecture with contributions from Renzo Piano, Richard Rogers, Helmut Jahn, Hans Kollhoff, Rafael Moneo and Arata Isozaki.
 Buildings of a wide range of use and design, interconnected with public atria, fill the segments and step up to the towers which front the Platz itself.

 Triumph, defeat, unity: perhaps no other building is imbued with such mixed associations while remaining the unmistakable symbol of a city: isolated since the war, politically and architecturally, the Brandenburg Gate again is integrated into a stately square, Pariser Platz.
 Despite strict planning regulations, buildings of individuality and distinction have arisen including the chirpy British Embassy by Michael Wilford and the DG Bank by Frank Gehry.
 Planned by Axel Schultes and Charlotte Frank, the ‘Band des Bundes’ is a long rectangle of government buildings including the Chancellery which twice crosses the meandering River Spree.
 The main railway station by Gerkan, Marg & Partners, which opened in June 2006, celebrates unification through its form and transparent appearance.
-Examine the converted bunker which now houses the Sammlung Boros contemporary art collection.
 Another potent Berlin symbol is the Reichstag, a ponderous 1880s structure scarred by the vicissitudes of the 20th century, the shell now brilliantly rehabilitated by Norman Foster and topped by the famous glass dome.
 Dinner is at the rooftop restaurant.

 Visit the Museum for Architectural Drawing run by the Tchoban Foundation.
 The ‘Kulturforum’ was planned in the 1960s by the West as an area for cultural institutions and became a site for Mies van der Rohe’s modern-movement New National Gallery.
-En route to the airport visit and break for lunch in the Bikinihaus, Germany’s first ‘concept mall’ – part of a listed building complex in the zoological garden area of Berlin.
+En route to the airport visit the Bikinihaus, Germany’s first ‘concept mall’ – part of a listed building complex in the zoological garden area of Berlin.
 Fly to London, arriving Heathrow c.
-3.30pm.
+8.15pm.

 Price, per person

-Air travel (economy class) on scheduled British Airways flights (aircraft: Airbus A319); travel by private coach throughout; hotel accommodation as described below; breakfasts, three dinners with wine; all admissions to museums, sites; all gratuities for restaurant staff, drivers, guides; all state and airport taxes; the services of the lecturer.
+Air travel (economy class) on scheduled British Airways flights; travel by private coach throughout; hotel accommodation as described below; breakfasts, three dinners with wine; all admissions to museums, sites; all gratuities for restaurant staff, drivers, guides; all state and airport taxes; the services of the lecturer.

 The Regent Berlin: elegant 5-star hotel decorated in Regency style, close to Unter den Linden.
 Rooms are of a good size and excellent standard.
 Single rooms are doubles for sole use.